-The representation of Indians in American television series/shows has been steadily growing over the last few years, with the likes of Mindy Kaling and Kunal Nayyar leading the way.
+The representation of Indians in American tv shows has been steadily growing over the last few years, with the likes of Mindy Kaling and Kunal Nayyar leading the way.

 Now, a new reality series/show based around seven young Indian-American friends is set to create US television history as it becomes the first ever docuseries with an all Indian cast.

 Premiering on March 8 on Bravo, Family Karma follows the lives of seven Indian-American friends as they navigate cultural traditions and their lives in Miami.